-We all want our laundry to be clean - look clean and smell clean.
+We all want our laundry to look clean and smell clean.
 We want our homes to smell clean.
 But how does "clean" smell?

 The Definition of Clean

-Some laundry detergents - like P&G's Gain - base nearly all of their advertising on the popularity of their fragrances - scents like Apple Mango Tango, Butterfly Kiss or Sunflower and Sunshine.
-The scents of Gain have proven to be so popular with consumers in the United States that they have even carried over to the P&G's Swiffer line of dusters and floor cleaning products.
+Some laundry detergents, like Procter and Gamble's Gain, base nearly all of their advertising on the popularity of their fragrances, scents like Apple Mango Tango, Butterfly Kiss or Sunflower and Sunshine.
+The scents of Gain have proven to be so popular with consumers in the United States that they have even carried over to P&G's Swiffer line of dusters and floor cleaning products.

-Somewhere along the line, "clean" has become a scent when in fact; the act of cleaning laundry or anything else is done to remove both soil and offensive odors.
-When washer women used homemade lye soap to clean clothes, they were trying to remove body and stain odors.
-Yet at the same time, they tucked bundles of dried lavender into trunks to make clothes smell better.
+Somewhere along the line, scents have become a component of "clean" even though the act of cleaning laundry or anything else is done to remove both soil and any odors.
+When washerwomen used homemade lye soap to clean clothes, they were trying to remove soil as well as odors from bodies and stains.
+Yet at the same time, they tucked bundles of dried lavender because they liked the scent into trunks to make clothes smell better.

 The history of using fragrances spans many centuries.
-Egyptians used perfumed balms as part of religious ceremonies and myrrh and frankincense were used in rituals.
-World explorations were launched to bring back exotic herbs and plants that could be used for both medicine and pleasure.
-As more of the world's regions were explored, it was found that all cultures used fragrance in healing, religious and pleasure rituals.
+Egyptians used perfumed balms as part of religious ceremonies and myrrh and frankincense were used in many rituals.
+World explorations were launched to bring back scented exotic plants that could be used for both medicine and pleasure.
+As more of the world's regions were explored, it was found that all cultures used fragrance in healing, religious, and pleasure rituals.

 Our Olfactory Sense of Clean

 Our sense of smell is, perhaps, the most powerful of all five senses.
 A particular odor can invoke memories and emotions that have long been tucked away.
 Research has shown that there is an anatomical basis for this.
-The sense of smell is directly plugged into human limbic system of the brain; the region where emotions and memories also reside.
-Fragrances can contribute to feelings of happiness, relaxation or stimulation and feelings of irritation, depression and apathy.
+The sense of smell is directly plugged into the human limbic system of the brain; the region where emotions and memories also reside.
+Fragrances can contribute to feelings of happiness, relaxation or stimulation as well as feelings of irritation, depression, and apathy.
 We also associate qualities to scents; cinnamon reminds us of baking and "home".
-That's why certain fragrance memories make clothes smell "clean", cosmetics "pretty" and households "well kept."
+That's why certain fragrance memories make clothes smell "clean", cosmetics "pretty", and households "well-kept."

 For many of us, the smell of chlorine bleach or pine-scented disinfectant equates to clean.
 Scientists in research and development have zeroed in on scent clues to teach consumers the "smell of clean".
-Scented cleaning and laundry products tell consumers that their efforts have been productive.
+The sale of scented cleaning and laundry products tell consumers that their efforts have been productive.
 If your laundry and home smell a certain way, then they are clean.

 Every major company has research that shows that a pleasant fragrance is of top importance in the consumers’ mind when purchasing cleaning products.
 Furthermore, consumers frequently cite a pleasant fragrance as making the tasks of laundry and cleaning easier and more enjoyable.
 Detergent manufacturers have their research and development departments working on the formulas for new scents as well as how to make them linger on fabrics.